 I suggest using an adaptation of that scheme to also support the Semantic Versioning (assuming you will need two digits for the MAJOR, two for the MINOR and two more for the PATCH version).

-My suggestion is to use a version code with 9 digits: integers that represents the supported configurations are in the higher order bits, and the version name is in the lower order bits.
-The first two digits represents the minimum API level for your APK.
-The next digit is for either screen sizes or GL texture formats (assign zero if you don´t need to use this).
+My suggestion is to use a version code with 9 digits: integers that represent the supported configurations are in the higher order bits, and the version name is in the lower order bits.
+The first two digits represent the minimum API level for your APK.
+The next digit is for either screen sizes or GL texture formats (assign zero if you don’t need to use this).
 Then there are two digits for the major version, two for the minor and the last two for the patch version.